lefterisvl83/Multi-agent-STL-planning-with-block-coordinate-optimization/Planning_scenarios_&_animations.md

 ---

 ## 3. Performance Comparison
 The following table compares the computational runtime (in seconds) between our proposed **BCGD-PM** method and the **MIP** baseline.
-All benchmarks were performed on a KTH-13361 workstation equipped with a 13th Gen Intel(R) Core(TM) i7-1365U (1.80 GHz) processor and 16.0 GB RAM, running a 64-bit operating system.
+All benchmarks were performed on a laptop equipped with a 13th Gen Intel(R) Core(TM) i7-1365U (1.80 GHz) processor and 16.0 GB RAM, running a 64-bit operating system.

 ---